Environmental, Soil and Water Sciences

-The Environmental Protection program prepares students for careers in areas that safeguard the quality of the environment.
+The Environmental, Soil and Water Sciences program prepares students for careers in areas that safeguard the quality of the environment.
 The curriculum consists of two elements: interdisciplinary training in a broad array of environmental protection sciences and an area of emphasis in agronomy, pest management or soil and water conservation.

 Graduates from this program are employed in a variety of positions that require training in the environmental sciences.
 Potential areas of employment include municipal, state and federal government agencies; consulting firms specializing in land reclamation and water quality; and companies associated with the gas, oil or coal industry.